Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Shift of the fixed points by stochastic noise

-In summary, the stochastic noise tends to shift the local maximum to the negative and the local minimum to the positive directions.
-The baseline production tends to do exactly the opposite.
-The erasure of stable fixed point by stochastic noise, as well as the noise-driven bistability, can be understood in terms of this shift~(Figure \ref{shift}).
-When the effect of the stochastic noise is larger than that of the baseline production, the position of the unstable fixed point $x=0$ shifts to the region of positive $x$, and $x=0$ becomes the local maximum of the probability distribution without vanishing derivative, which may dominate the behavior of the stationary state.
+In summary, the opposite effects of the stochastic noise and the baseline production on the stationary distribution can be interpreted in terms of the position shift of the unstable fixed point: The former and the latter tends to shift the position of the unstable fixed point into the positive and the negative directions, respectively.
+The erasure of stable fixed point by stochastic noise, as well as the noise-driven bistability, can be understood in terms of the position shift of the unstable fixed point at $x=0$~(Figure \ref{shift}).
+When the effect of the stochastic noise is larger than that of the baseline production, the position of the unstable fixed point $x=0$ shifts to the region of positive $x$, and $x=0$ becomes the local maximum of the probability distribution without vanishing derivative, which may even dominate the behavior of the stationary state if the shift is sufficiently large.